Trajectories and frames#

 Multi-trajectory loads#

-Pass a list of trajectory files to the Molecule constructor, or call
+Pass topology and trajectories as a single list to the Molecule constructor,

 # Equivalent to: